atenearesearchgroup/QCBalgorithm/README.md

 .in("contains").out("askedTo").out("answers").has("rate", 3)
 .select("caption").groupCount().unfold().order().by(values, Order.desc).select(keys).limit(1).toList();
 ```
 * Q5.
 Abandon: obtaining all participants that answered one question only.
-This query might be useful when deleting participant's answers considered as irrelevants.
+This query might be useful when deleting participants' answers considered as irrelevants.

 Gremlin query can be viewed following: